 Creating an API can actually be a great way to build a business around the service you created or data you’ve collected.
 And if you want to build your own API, or you want to ask someone on your team to develop one for you, there are a couple of things to keep in mind.
 For instance, you shouldn’t just copy someone else’s API of a similar structure.

 Instead, just look at other APIs and study them to get a general idea of how could you create one of your own.
 Our suggestion is to start your API with minimal features, build on it continuously, and be prepared for a lot of revisions.
 Of course, there are a lot of tools, such as Stoplight.io that can help you test your API and create testing roadmaps to catch and correct bugs quickly.
+If you don’t want to create you own, you can also connect to tons of free APIs through sites like RapidAPI.

 An API plays a huge role in programming different GUI (Graphical User Interface) components.
 That’s why you need to pick your APIs carefully.
 Luckily, all of the APIs we presented above are all top quality, so you’ll definitely find one that will make your job a lot easier and your app significantly better.